Coast Guard Air Station Washington: Rotary Wing Air Intercept mission

 One of CGAS Washington's two C-37s in flight.

 Since taking over the role from United States Customs and Border Protection September 25, 2006, Coast Guard personnel from CGAS Atlantic City, New Jersey, have been rotating into the National Capital Region Air Defense Facility (NCRADF) at CGAS Washington to perform the Rotary Wing Air Intercept mission to visually identify low flying, slow-moving targets that have entered into restricted airspace.
 Under the operational control of NORAD as part of Operation Noble Eagle, aircrews defend the 30 nmi air defense identification zone around the capital known as the Washington, D.C. special flight rules area.
-The MH-65E Dolphin helicopters used have a digital signboard to transmit instructions to errant pilots, and are armed with M240 machine guns and anti-material rifles onboard.
+The MH-65E Dolphin helicopters used have a digital signboard to transmit instructions to errant pilots, and are armed with M240 machine guns and anti-material rifles on board.

 Executive transportation

 As of 2020, the air station has two Gulfstream C-37 aircraft assigned.
 The C-37, derived of the popular Gulfstream G550 platform, provides the Commandant, the Secretary of Homeland Security, and other required-use passengers with nonstop intercontinental transportation capabilities while maintaining long range command and control functionality.
 An array of communications equipment permits the Commandant to command from the aircraft as efficiently as from headquarters.